 All new international students must complete orientation unless otherwise stated by your program (e.g., J.D.
 Law, doctoral programs).
-Students studying online will see an online orientation in their “My Courses” section of Blackboard.
+Students studying online will see an online orientation in their “My Courses” section of Canvas.
 Students studying on campus and entering in the fall or spring semesters will receive information about a mandatory orientation prior to the start of the semester.
 International Student Orientation assists new international students with their transition to Regent and life in the United States.
 All new and transfer F‐1 international students are required to attend or participate in their designated orientation.
 Prior to the orientation, new international students will receive a pre-arrival packet and a welcome packet to review prior to arriving on campus.

 The following estimated costs are to assist non-immigrant international students in budgeting finances for their duration of studies at Regent University and for the university’s preparation of the I-20, which will be used for the F-1 visa application.
 These estimates are for one year only.
 It is the student’s responsibility to provide sufficient funds for each year of study, without relying on employment.

 The estimates are based on the minimum credit requirement for each academic program.
 Regent University reserves the right to change tuition or other costs at any time.
 All costs are estimates only, and actual costs and expenses may vary considerably.

 |Total Estimated Costs||$52,216|

 |Spouse + 2 children||$22,643|